 - Avoid making death either a punishment or a reward.
 Thus, ideas like “Grandpa was so good that God wanted him” or “Grandma has gone to her reward”, or “Uncle Joe is in a better place” or “he got what he deserved”, should be avoided because the theological metaphors can be taken literally by young children.

-- Let the child know that it is ok to be sad, and sometimes parents/adults get sad
+- Let the child know that it is okay to be sad, and sometimes parents/adults get sad.

 - Each conversation with a young child should have a follow-up within a few days.
 “Do you remember when we talked about Grandpa?
 Tell me what we talked about … how are you feeling about Grandpa now?”